Adyen/adyen-commercetools/extension/docs/IntegrationGuide.md

 ### Validate payment transaction
-Cart's payment counts as successful if there is at least one payment object with only successful (`Payment.Transaction.state=Success`) payment transactions of type `Charge`.
+Cart's payment counts as successful if there is at least one payment object with only successful (`Payment.Transaction.state=Success`) payment transactions of type `Authorization`.

 ### Mapping from Adyen result codes to CTP transaction state
 |Adyen result code| CTP transaction state